 Can third-party funds acquired as part of a previous project be credited as counter-financing?

-In principle, yes.
+Yes.
 The decisive factors here are §17.3.c. of the regulations for the innovation program and Chap.
 5.4. of the concept for the innovation program, according to which the “acquisition of new third-party funds” is one of the possibilities for own contributions.
 These can also be “upstream in time” (e.g. in the context of preliminary projects).
 The content-related and temporal reference must be clearly demonstrated in each case.
 The correctness of the crediting is checked on a case-by-case basis.

 Is there a minimum or maximum amount of funding that a practice partner can contribute?

-The (optional and creditable) co-financing by the practice partner is not bound to a maximum amount, but a minimum amount may be specified by the individual universities.
+The (optional and creditable) co-financing by the practice partner is not bound to a maximum amount, a minimum amount may be specified by the individual universities.
 In any case, it must be in cash form (see next question) in order to be eligible.

 What types of practice partner co-funding are possible (cash, in-kind)?